-Performance review challenges with JIRA
+Performance review challenges with Jira

 Improving review process

-The Performance Objectives add-on search to improve review process and includes widget that allows you to setup dashboard with more then 10 KPIs in minutes, without further customization of your JIRA and of course, if you are open to exploring new metrics, you can learn how to configure them under Design new JIRA metrics and come up with metrics aligned exactly to your workflows and business processes that each team follows.
+Performance Objectives: Charts for Jira add-on is developed to improve review process and includes widgets that allow you to setup dashboard with more than 10 KPIs in minutes, without further customization of your Jira.
+Of course, if you are open to exploring new metrics, you can learn how to configure them under Design new JIRA metrics and come up with metrics aligned exactly to your workflows and business processes that each team follows.

 In addition, you may leverage metrics and dimensions coming from other plugins that are already installed on your system.